x75/x75.github.io/_posts/2018-06-23-goals-and-carrots.md

 layout: post
 title: Goals and carrots
 comments: true
-tags: motivation, temporal-horizon, discount factor, policies, complexity, management, self-organization, failure, creativity, open-culture
+tags: motivation temporal-horizon discount factor policies complexity management self-organization failure creativity open-culture
 ---

 ### Goals and carrots [WIP]

-__Keywords__: motivation, temporal horizon, discount factor, policies, complexity, management, self-organization, failure, creativity, open culture

 On reflection, it currently appears to me, that the source of my motivation is *beauty* which comes quite close to something like